 Contact DetailsEmail: [email protected]

-Academic background information: She is currently a Senior Lecturer in the School of Management & Marketing, Waikato Management School, University of Waikato, Hamilton, New Zealand.
+Academic background information: She is currently Director of Teaching & Learning and Senior Lecturer in the School of Management & Marketing, Waikato Management School, University of Waikato, Hamilton, New Zealand.
 She has held previous positions in the UK and completed her PhD in 2002 at Cardiff Metropolitan University, Wales, UK.
 Her PhD investigated gender and leisure discourses within the United Kingdom's grocery supermarket sector.

-Interested in supervising the following student research topics: Cultural and communication aspects of tourism & hospitality, advocacy; social issues; gender; critical hospitality; vulnerability; disability and accessibility; professionalism; public service sector identities
+Interested in supervising the following student research topics: Engagement with community stakeholders; cultural and communication aspects of tourism & hospitality; advocacy; social issues; critical hospitality; disability and accessibility; professionalism;

 Teaching: Cheryl completed the United Kingdom's qualification for teachers in universities (PGCE(FE)) Postgraduate Certificate in Teaching Further Education).

 Awards & Grants: She has been awarded 'Waikato Management School's Outstanding Teaching' Award and the 'University of Waikato's Staff Medal for Overall Excellence' Award.
 She has received and worked with community stakeholders to gain a variety of external community funding for social change projects.